 (3) Congress shall consider the alleged grievances, and on failure to redress or accommodate the same, to the satisfaction of the complaining State, the Federation shall arrange with such State an equitable division of the public property, and a peaceable withdrawal from the nation.

 (4) But no State by withdrawing from this Federation in the manner herein provided, or in any other manner, shall be discharged or released from the obligation to pay a due proportion of the public debt existing at the time of such withdrawal; and such withdrawal shall, moreover, oblige the State withdrawing to account with this Federation for all expenditures made, or liabilities incurred by this Federation, in acquiring, securing, fortifying or defending the territory or jurisdiction of such State.

 (1) Each State may create organized and unorganized State Militias and the Governor of State shall be the Commander-in-Chief of the State Militia.
 Territories may create a militia with the consent of Congress.

 (2) All persons who are the age of majority or not older than sixty years of age and are not ineligible to keep and bear arms as provided for elsewhere in this Constitution, are not a member of the Armed Forces or other Uniformed Service, National Guard, or an elected public official are members of the unorganized State Militia and may be assembled into an organized State Militia to assist in the keeping of the peace, repelling invasions, disaster relief, and the enforcement of laws when called upon by the Governor of State.

-(4) The Militia shall not be called up for national service by the President within the United States or foreign lands without the permission of the Governor and shall be paid and regulated in the same manner as the National Guard if permitted to perform national service.
+(4) The Militia shall not be called up for Federal service by the President within the United States or foreign lands without the permission of the Governor and shall be paid and regulated in the same manner as the National Guard if permitted to perform Federal service.